Understanding What Drives IBD &

 • poor sleep

-Understanding these nervous system patterns helps make symptoms more predictable and easier to manage.
+Understanding these patterns often makes symptoms feel more predictable and easier to manage.

 What Traditional IBD Advice Misses

-Medical treatment is essential, but it does not always address deeper contributors such as:
+Medical treatment is essential, but it does not always address factors that shape how severe or disruptive symptoms feel.

 • reduced microbial diversity

-• low beneficial bacteria such as Bifidobacteria and Akkermansia
+• low levels of beneficial bacteria such as Bifidobacteria and Akkermansia

 • overgrowth of inflammatory species